 My CABLED HEARTS knitting pattern has two versions: with one string of cabled hearts or with two.
 You can use them as a dishcloths, blanket blocks, pot holders, placemats, or however you see fit.
 Or knit 2 and use them to make a teapot cozy like I did!

-If you want to add the pattern to your Ravelry library, click HERE.
+If you want to see this pattern in Ravelry, click HERE.

 THE ENTIRE PATTERN (written and charted) IS BELOW.